-- Ensure that if apartments are to be built in future along Oriel Road, that a maximum height of five storeys only can be reached. - The built height on the corner of Banksia Street and Oriel Road can only reach a maximum height of four storeys. - The built height on the corner of Perkins Avenue and Oriel Road must only reach a total height which is the higher of either the equivalent to the heights presently proposed within the 3081 Urban Design Framework for Perkins Avenue, or four storeys.
+- Future development along Oriel Road is encouraged to reach a maximum of five storeys only. - Future development on the corner of Banksia Street and Oriel Road is encouraged to reach a maximum of four storeys only. - Future development on the corner of Perkins Avenue and Oriel Road is encouraged to reach a total height which is the higher of either the equivalent to the heights presently proposed within the 3081 Urban Design Framework for Perkins Avenue, or four storeys.